axheron/ffxiv-dps-calc/contributing.md

 An additional person may be delegated to review your code prior to this.

 ### Minor Changes
-In order to keep a manageable volume of pull requests, we only accept pull requests addressing minor changes (documentation fixes, typo fixes, small cosmetic tweaks, etc.) from regular contributors.
+In order to keep a manageable volume of pull requests, we only accept pull requests addressing minor changes (documentation fixes, typo fixes, small cosmetic tweaks, etc.) from existing contributors.

-If you are a non-regular and would like a minor issue addressed, please file a GitHub issue and we'll handle it.
+If you are new to this project and would like a minor issue addressed, please file a GitHub issue and we'll handle it.
 Thanks!

 ## Coding Style
 * Use a coding style consistent with the existing codebase.